-The Office of Management and Budget (OMB) is hereby publishing the attached memorandum to the heads of executive departments and agencies concerning the determination of the maximum “benchmark” compensation that will be allowable under government contracts during contractors' FY 2003—$405,273.
+The Administrator of the Office of Federal Procurement Policy (OFPP) is hereby publishing the attached memorandum to heads of agencies concerning the determination of the maximum “benchmark” compensation that will be allowable under government contracts during contractors' FY 2000—$353,010.
 This determination is required to be made pursuant to Section 808 of Public Law 105-85.
 It applies equally to both defense and civilian procurement agencies.Start Further Info

 FOR FURTHER INFORMATION CONTACT: